-Kevin Fellezs joined our faculty as Assistant Professor of Music and African American Studies in 2012, in a joint appointment with the Institute for Research in African American Studies at Columbia.
+Kevin Fellezs joined our faculty as Assistant Professor of Music in 2012.
 He was previously on the faculty of the University of California at Merced.
 He holds the PhD in History of Consciousness (American Studies) from the University of California, Santa Cruz.

 His book titled Birds of Fire: Jazz, Rock, Funk and the Creation of Fusion (Duke University Press, 2011) is a study of fusion (jazz-rock-funk) music of the 1970s, which won the 2012 Woody Guthrie Book Award.